Incendo/cloud-docs/docs/cloud-v2.md

 1. Check for the presence of a new `BUKKIT_DESCRIPTION` command meta key.
 2. Attempt to resolve the command description.
 3. Use the argument description of the root command node (the description you supply when you do `CommandManager.commandBuilder(...)`).

+**Parse selectors in correct thread context ([#590](https://github.com/Incendo/cloud/pull/590))** Selectors can only be parsed on the main server thread.
+The parser will now switch to the correct thread when parsing.